mikeoller82/VideoGraphAI/README.md

 ## Workflow

+1. **User Input**: Through the Streamlit interface, users provide the topic, timeframe, and desired video length.
-1. **Research**: The script starts by researching recent events based on the provided topic and timeframe.
+2. **Research**: The application researches recent events based on the provided topic and timeframe using graph agents.
-2. **Content Generation**:
+3. **Content Generation**:
    - Generates multiple title suggestions and selects the most effective one.
    - Creates an optimized video description.
    - Generates relevant hashtags and tags.
    - Develops a concise video script tailored for YouTube Shorts.
-3. **Storyboard Creation**: Translates the script into a detailed storyboard with visual and textual elements.
+4. **Storyboard Creation**: Translates the script into a detailed storyboard with visual and textual elements.
-4. **Media Acquisition**: Downloads necessary video clips and images from stock sources.
+5. **Media Acquisition**: Downloads necessary video clips and images from stock sources.
-5. **Voiceover and Subtitles**: Produces a voiceover for the script and generates synchronized subtitles.
+6. **Voiceover and Subtitles**: Produces a voiceover for the script and generates synchronized subtitles.
-6. **Video Compilation**: Compiles all elements into a final YouTube Short video.
+7. **Video Compilation**: Compiles all elements into a final YouTube Short video.
+8. **Result Presentation**: Displays the generated video and provides download options through the Streamlit interface.

 ## Prerequisites